 At the end of the first interim analysis and at the end of the study, the Investigators will be provided with individual listings detailing for each participant the vaccine group assignment and the neutralizing antibody titers at the successive time points.
-Participants are responsible for
+Participants are responsible for contacting the study site to find out which study group they were assigned to and which vaccine they received.

-Those participants enrolled in the Stamaril group can be provided by the investigational site with the ICVP for YF vaccination; and those participants enrolled in a vYF group would be informed that they need to obtain a licensed YF vaccine prior to travel to endemic areas.
+Participants enrolled in the YF-VAX group can be provided by the investigational site with the ICVP for YF vaccination, while those enrolled in a vYF group would be informed that they need to obtain a licensed YF vaccine prior to travel to endemic areas.